redcross/smoke-alarm-portal/README.md

 # Technologies Used

-_TBD: Node.js, MongoDB, Angular.js, and anything else a potential deployer would want to know._
+_TBD: Node.js, CouchDB, Angular.js, and anything else a potential deployer would want to know._

 # Installation and Deployment